adityathebe/adityathebe.com/content/posts/http-with-nodejs-sockets/index.md

 });

 socket.on('data', data => {
-  // data is a buffer.
+  // data is an array buffer.
 We need to transform it to string console.log(data.toString());

+  // Close the connection
   socket.destroy();
 });
 ```